tomhicks/methodical/README.md

 ## The solution

-i.js gives us an implementation of interfaces in JavaScript.
+Methodical gives us an implementation of interfaces in JavaScript.
 It lets us:

 1. declare our interfaces in a standardised way, in their own file, and with their own documentation.
 2. check an object to ensure it conforms to an interface, throwing descriptive and consistent errors if not.